 - Thrive on division: instead of offering real solutions, far-right parties fuel anger and resentment, undermining trust in democracy, targeting vulnerable communities, and positioning themselves as the only ones who “tell the truth.”

-- They exploit public frustration: millions of people feel let down by mainstream politics, and Reform UK is tapping into that disillusionment to push their own extreme agenda.
+- Exploit public frustration: millions of people feel let down by mainstream politics, and Reform UK is tapping into that disillusionment to push their own extreme agenda.

-- Undermining Democracy: Far-right groups tend to challenge the legitimacy of democratic processes.
+- Undermine democracy: Far-right groups tend to challenge the legitimacy of democratic processes.
 Farage has repeatedly questioned election results, particularly when they don’t align with his political agenda, invoking racial or ethnic factors as supposed explanations.

-- Attacks on Human Rights: Far-right groups often advocate for policies that undermine human rights or reject international human rights frameworks.
+- Attack Human Rights: Far-right groups often advocate for policies that undermine human rights or reject international human rights frameworks.
 For instance, Farage has called for the UK to withdraw from the European Convention on Human Rights, a fundamental human rights treaty.

-- A narrative of the nation in crisis and decay so a radical response is needed.
+- Push the narrative of the nation in crisis.
 The “nation” is defined as an in-group that is under attack from an external group or enemy.
 Reform UK defines this out-group as migrants, asylum seekers and Muslims.

 Far-Right vs. Fascism